GreentechChallenge/frontend-challenge/README.md

 # Greentech Challenge Signup

-This is a react.js app built for the GTC, in which there's an application form that feeds from Google API, validates the form and sends the response to the server.
+This is a ReactJS app built for the GTC, in which there's an application form that feeds from Google API, validates the form and sends the response to the server.

 ## Quick Start